beriberikix/frog-esp-idf/README.md

 ## Notes

 The Feather ESP32-S3 has a batery monitor and I2C power enable pin on IO07.
 SCL is on IO04 & SDA is on IO03.
-CMake assumes `esp-idf-lib` is at `~/esp/esp-idf-lib`.
+Use `git submodule update --init --recursive` to fetch libraries as submodules.